 Maura's instrument.

-Same design on the other instrument.
+Same design of wrest pin on the other instrument.

-The flattened shape of the wrest pins is reminiscent of traditional pins made before the introduction of piano pins except that there is a V-shaped groove in the top.
+The flattened shape of the wrest pins is reminiscent of traditional pins made before the introduction of piano pins, except that there is a V-shaped groove in the top.
 Presumably the V-shaped groove is a replacement for a drilled hole.
-(But traditionally, before high tension piano wire, wrest pins didn't have drilled holes).

 22-string instrument belonging to Rod Howell.